hclbaur/sda-core/docs/SPECIFICATION.md

 This is the specification of the SDA syntax, version 2.
 Unlike the specification for version 1, I will keep this one more to the point, and focus on what SDA is, rather than what it is *not* or how it relates to XML.
-But should you feel inclined towards reading my musings on these matters, you can find the original [here](/docs/SPECIFICATIONV1.md).
+But should you feel so inclined towards reading my musings on these matters, you can find the original [here](/docs/SPECIFICATIONV1.md).